Tinformant/HalliganReviews/web_project/README.md

 ## Functional

-* index page
-* routing
-* Log-in and sign-up function.
 * marking required field in red in the questionaire
 * **[Talk to Mentor] Design the filter box of the review page**

+-[ ] index page
+-[ ] routing
+-[ ] Log-in and sign-up function

+-[ ] make a fake get/post function.
-* search page sorting and filtering
+-[ ] search page sorting and filtering
+-[ ] change the filter box at search page to check boxes

+-[x] change the combo box of review page to plain text -[ ] change the write review questionaire combo box to plain text -[ ] add accordian for duplicated course with different year and semester

 ## Styling